Sharps Container Disposal

 That said, sticks don’t always mean infection.
 There’s a plan to fall back on if you’re injured by a sharp.

-If you get a needle stick or a cut from a sharp, the CDC advises taking the following steps without delay:
+If you get a cut from a sharp, the CDC advises taking the following steps without delay:

 1) Wash the cut/needlestick with soap and water.